oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_installation.md

    --> Statement 2 = endorse dynamic-group UsageDownloadGroup to read objects in tenancy usage-report --> Statement 3 = Allow dynamic-group UsageDownloadGroup to inspect compartments in tenancy --> Statement 4 = Allow dynamic-group UsageDownloadGroup to inspect tenancies in tenancy
+   * usage-report tenancy id is fixed as the bling tenant id.
 ```

 ![](img/Image_05.png)